 Digital menus and mobile ordering provide an effective solution to the decrease in in-room dining because it allows the customer to peruse the menu at their leisure without feeling rushed to place their order to a busy staff member over the phone, creates a more responsive atmosphere, and reduces the chance of error in in-room dining orders.

 Offering a mobile ordering solution creates a smoother, more successful relationship with the customer because it streamlines the process and places the control in the hands of the consumer.
-Mobile ordering allows the hotel to keep their guests updated on the status of their orders and give them an estimated food arrival time.
+Mobile ordering allows the hotel to keep its guests updated on the status of their orders and give them an estimated food arrival time.
 Not only does mobile ordering provide a more efficient, streamlined in-room dining process for the guest, it also improves the guests’ overall experience at the property.
 A 2016 study by Zebra Technologies found that 70 percent of guests want to use technology to decrease their wait times and improve their overall experience.

 Aside from improving the overall guest experience, offering a mobile ordering option for in-room dining can also help hotels increase their bottom line by providing upselling opportunities throughout the ordering process.
 Studies have also shown that consumers are more likely to place larger orders when making a mobile order, especially when the menu features images of the food offered.
 Not only does including imagery of menu items lead to larger orders, but it can also dictate what the guest orders.
 In a study conducted by Iowa State, researchers tested displaying an image of a salad to kids at a YMCA camp.
 Campers who saw the salad photo were 70 percent more likely to order a salad for lunch than those who didn’t see the salad photo.